 Tola is a unit of weight used in the Asian subcontinent that is equal to the weight of a silver rupee.
 It is also known as bhori or vori.
 One tola is equal to 11.66 grams.
 Therefore, 87.48 grams of gold is equivalent to 7.5 tola.

-We hope you have found the Al-Mustafa Welfare Trust Guide to Understanding Zakat helpful.
+We hope you have found our guide to understanding Zakat useful.
 For further information on Zakat please call the AMWT team who are here to assist.